gio-dot/Z-Bee-Duo/flash-from-linux.md

 ```

-- Download and unpack new firmware to flash, use desired firmware github path, for example:
+- Download and unpack new firmware to flash, use desired firmware github path, for example
 ```
 cd ~/cc2538-bsl-master
 ```